Wintch/dhewm3/README.md

 # ABOUT

+D.R.A.P. code is slightly changed dhewm3.
+The aim is to get standalone IDTECH4 based shooter.
+Check for D.R.A.P. free assets here: https://github.com/Wintch/d3-base-assets

+Above the original ABOUT information:

 _dhewm 3_ is a _Doom 3_ GPL source modification.

 The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable